darwin-eu/TestReleaseGitAction/readme.md

 The Action can be used in the following workflows:

 1) Manual Dispatch
-a) The package needs to be fully tested and ready to be released
+- The package needs to be fully tested and ready to be released
-b) The description files is updated with an new version number (higher than the previous version)
+- The description files is updated with an new version number (higher than the previous version)
-c) The Action is manually started on Main,
+- The Action is manually started on Main,

 2) On Pull request from develop to Main for this repositories that have been setup using GitFlow strategy.
-a) The package needs to be fully tested and ready to be released on the develop branch
+- The package needs to be fully tested and ready to be released on the develop branch
-b) The description files is updated with an new version number (higher than the previous version
+- The description files is updated with an new version number (higher than the previous version
-c) The Action is automatically executed on the push to Main (note not on the pull request because then the older version is released)
+- The Action is automatically executed on the push to Main (note not on the pull request because then the older version is released)

-The Action performs the following:
+The Action performs the following steps:

 1) it gets the current version from DESCRIPTION
 2) it gets the name of the packagw from the DESCRIPTION